-- 1) Brake pressure is automatically reduced to try and control the slide. - 2) Sand is automatically applied if in step 2, step 3 or emergency brake. - 3) Once the slide stops, brake pressure is returned to the notch selected on the brake handle.
-If wheelslide reoccurs, the process starts again.
+- 1) Brake pressure is automatically reduced to try and control the slide.
+On AC units, the dynamic brake will stop and the air brake will fully take over. - 2) Sand is automatically applied if in step 2, step 3 or emergency brake. - 3) Once the slide stops, brake pressure is returned to the notch selected on the brake handle.
+Additionally, on AC units, the dynamic brake will remain disabled until you release and apply the brakes again.